CaptureDX

 Testing and Iteration

-Wireframes became a clickable prototype, which we tested directly with physicians.
+Wirerames became a clickable prototype, which we tested directly with physicians.
 Their feedback shaped refinements to the interface and confirmed what mattered most in high-pressure clinical scenarios.
+Quotes from qualitative interviews:

 Wireframes for testing and iteration